Wade-Protocol/info/README.md

 ---

 ## **Join Us**
 Wade Protocol is paving the way for a safer, more trustworthy decentralized future.
 By combining financial stakes, reputation scoring, and rewards, we aim to transform trust in Web3.
+TG: https://t.me/+AbV5oU_p50s2YjQ1